Criticism of democracy: Inefficiency and instability

-Majoritarian democracy has been criticized for not providing sufficient political stability.
-As governments of different political parties are frequently alternated, there tend to be frequent changes in the policies of democratic countries.
-Reason Wafawarova argued in 2008 that rigid approaches to democracy may undermine the ability for a developing country to achieve long-term stability and democracy.
+Democracies can show political polarization, which contributes to political volatility.
+Reason Wafawarova argued in 2008 that some approaches to democracy may undermine the ability for a developing country to achieve long-term stability and democracy.

 Democracy tends to improve conflict resolution.
 However, spatially concentrated costs and diffuse benefits together with regulatory transaction costs can result in ineffective conflict resolution such as NIMBYism.

 The Coase theorem states that non-zero transaction costs will generally lead to inefficient conflict resolution.
 Daron Acemoglu argues that the Coase theorem extends to politics, where the "rules of the game" in politics need to be enforced to achieve low transaction costs.
 Groups with political power can prefer inefficient policies and inefficient institutions and oppose further democratization.
 Anthony Downs has argued that political markets work in much the same way as the economic market and that the democratic process could be responsible for creating equilibrium in the system.
 However, he also acknowledged that imperfect knowledge in politicians and voters prevented the full realization of that equilibrium.

 Income inequality and limited socioeconomic mobility can lead to social unrest and revolutions.
 The extension of the democratic franchise can be seen as a commitment by the political elite in favor of economic redistribution and political redistribution to prevent social unrest, explaining the Kuznets curve.
 There is no consensus as to the situations in which democracy actually does reduce economic inequality.

 The democratic process can provide short-term incentives for elected politicians, and this may lead to the prioritization of actions or policies with short-term benefits, while longer-term risks such as debt crisis, pensions crisis, climate risk or financial crisis are ignored.
 Some election systems have been shown to reward financial prudence and debt brakes.
 Different voting systems lead to different levels of short-termism in politics.

 James M. Buchanan and Richard E. Wagner have argued that the nontransparent nature of most tax systems causes a fiscal illusion which results in greater government spending than democratically expected.